Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Illusion/Creation.md

 > components: VSM
 > comp_m: "a tiny piece of matter of the same type of the item you plan to create"
 >
 > description: "You pull wisps of shadow material from the Shadowfell to create a nonliving object of vegetable matter within range: soft goods, rope, wood, or something similar.
 You can also use this spell to create mineral objects such as stone, crystal, or metal.
-The object created must be no larger than a 5-foot cube, and the object must be of a form and material that you have seen before.\nThe duration depends on the object's material.
-If the object is composed of multiple materials, use the shortest duration.\n- Vegetable matter: 1 day\n- Stone or crystal: 12 hours\n- Precious metals: 1 hour\n- Gems: 10 minutes\n- Adamantine or mithral: 1 minute\nUsing any material created by this spell as another spell's material component causes that spell to fail."
+The object created must be no larger than a 5-foot cube, and the object must be of a form and material that you have seen before.\n\nThe duration depends on the object's material.
+If the object is composed of multiple materials, use the shortest duration.\n\n- Vegetable matter: 1 day\n\n- Stone or crystal: 12 hours\n\n- Precious metals: 1 hour\n\n- Gems: 10 minutes\n\n- Adamantine or mithral: 1 minute\n\nUsing any material created by this spell as another spell's material component causes that spell to fail."
 > higher_level: "When you cast this spell using a spell slot of 6th level or higher, the cube increases by 5 feet for each slot level above 5th."
 > ```